Mihara/lotw-trust/README.md

 This is highly experimental.

 Do not use this program for anything critical.
 Right now it's still very much an evening project waiting for feedback from people trying to use it.
-The signature format is not yet stable, and changes in the near future are likely to introduce an incompatibility.
+The signature format is not yet stable.

 Please experiment with it, that's the right word.